xinminlabs/awesomecode-docs/pages/quickstart/quickstart_getting_started.md

 folder: quickstart
 ---

-## About Awesome Code

-[awesomecode.io](https://awesomecode.io) is a service to continuously improve your code readability by git push and pull request, with one click or even full automated.

-Every time you push a commit, it will analyze your source code, show you what code can be improved, you can click to fix them or configure to let awesomecode fix them automatically.

 This article will walk you through setting up an Awesome Code project.
 For a video introduction to Awesome Code, you can view our [overview video](https://youtu.be/oIlN1BHvQCE).